 Sally Ride: She was the first American woman to watch 16 sunrises and 16 sunsets every 24 hours.
-In June, 1983, this U.S. astronaut became the youngest flyer and the first American woman to rocket into space.
+In June 1983, she became the youngest flyer and the first American woman to rocket into space.
 For more than six days, she served as the flight engineer for the space shuttle Challenger, launching and retrieving satellites (http://kids.niehs.nih.gov/science/quizzes/american_women_quiz.htm).
 (What type of engineering did Ride's exploration involve?
 Possible answers: She was the flight engineer for the mission, engineers designed the space shuttle and satellites.)

 Can an airplane just fly into space?
 No it cannot!
 Most people know that airplanes cannot fly in space, but few really know why.
 The answer: airplanes need air to fly, and there is no air in space.
 Airplanes have certain parts that help them fly through the air.
 What does a propeller do and are they ever used on a rocket?
-(Answer: Hopefully they are not ever used on a rocket.)
-Propellers have angled blades that push air— exactly like a fan does.
+(Answer: Hopefully they are never used on a rocket.)
+Propellers have angled blades that push air—like a fan does.
 Airplanes also have wings that use air to help them stay in flight.
 Rockets are different from airplanes because rockets fly into space.
-Since there is no air in space, rockets cannot use propellers or wings.
+With no air in space, rockets cannot make use of propellers or wings.

-Three things that engineers must consider when designing rockets that can be launched into space include: thrust, weight and control.
+Engineers must consider three main things when designing rockets that can be launched into space include: thrust, weight and control.
 Thrust directly relates to Newton's third law, which tells us how rockets move—by pushing out mass in one direction to move in the opposite direction.
 In some rockets, the thrust comes from pushing out hot gases that come from burning fuel.
 These rockets move as far up as the force of the gas fuel pushes down.
 How do you think weight affects a rocket?
 Well, the heavier the rocket weighs, the more thrust it needs to take off.
 Weight is very important to engineers trying to determine how to get a rocket into space.
 Lastly, engineers have to work on rocket control to get a rocket to move in the right direction.
 Control is important for getting the rocket past the Earth's atmosphere safely.
 Engineers must specifically design rockets to be balanced and stable while flying.
 Imagine you are riding in a rocket to outer space.
 How would you feel if your rocket started shaking and moving uncontrollably?
 Today we will learn some basic concepts of rocket engineering so that this scary situation does not occur.

 Rockets move by expelling mass (action) in one direction to move the rocket in the opposite direction (reaction).
 This is called a thrust force and is described by Newton's third law of motion.

-Rockets actually work better in space than they do in air.
-While in the Earth's atmosphere, a rocket moves slower due to the surrounding air.
+Rockets work better in space than they do in air!
+While in the Earth's atmosphere, a rocket moves slower because of the surrounding air.
 This phenomenon, called drag, is due to air resistance.
 Air resistance can be demonstrated using a piece of paper.
 If you hold a piece of paper flat above the floor and drop it, the paper slowly floats down to the floor.
 However, if you crumple up the same piece of paper and drop it, it falls to the floor much more quickly.
 The crumpled paper experiences less drag because it has a smaller surface area.
-In other words, the air did not have as large of an area to resist the motion of the falling paper.
-At the point when rockets get to space, there is no longer any air to slow them down since there is no air resistance in space.
+In other words, the air does not have as large of an area to resist the motion of the falling paper.
+At the point when rockets get to space, they no longer encounter any any air resistance to slow them down.

-To get more thrust out of slow moving rockets (such as paper rockets), the exit "nozzle" must be as small as possible to make the air accelerate faster.
+To get more thrust out of slow-moving rockets (such as paper rockets), the exit "nozzle" must be as small as possible to make the air accelerate faster (see Figure 2).

 Because it is a gas, air can be compressed.
 Devices called air compressors use a pump to push air into a rigid container, storing a tremendous amount of air in a small space at very high pressure.
 The pump uses a large force to compress the air.
-When the air is released from the container, it generally blows out very hard and very fast (such as when you user a compressor to fill up bicycle or car tires).
-When air moves relatively slowly (~200 mph or less) through a tube that is decreasing in diameter, it does not actually compress.
-Under these conditions, there is not enough force on the air to make it squeeze together.
+When the air is released from the container, it generally blows out very hard and very fast (such as when you user a compressor to fill bicycle or car tires).
+When air moves relatively slowly (~200 mph or less) through a tube that is decreasing in diameter, it does not compress.
+Under these conditions, not enough force is exerted on the air to make it squeeze together.
 Instead, the air speeds up.
-This is what happens when you open up a door to your home or a building.
+This is what happens when you open a door to your home or a building.
 If you are standing next to the door inside the house/building, you feel a breeze since the air speeds up as it moves through the doorway.
 Another example is water flowing through a garden hose.
 If you place your thumb over the end of the hose to partially block the water from exiting, the water sprays out much faster than if you let it flow without blockage.
-There is nowhere for the water to go, so its only option is to speed up.
+When the water has nowhere to go, its only option is to speed up.

-But why then do pictures of rockets usually show a bell-shaped nozzle (see Figure 3)?
+But why then do pictures of rockets usually show bell-shaped nozzles (see Figure 3)?
 Why would engineers make the nozzle area larger?
 Based on what we have learned, wouldn't that mean that the hot gases coming out would move slower?
 No, rockets usually travel faster than the speed of sound and that changes how air behaves in a nozzle.
-Once air is moving faster than the speed of sound, it behaves differently than what we are used to living on Earth!
+Once air is moving faster than the speed of sound, it behaves differently than on Earth!
 When air moves this fast, it becomes compressible.
 It will slow down if the nozzle diameter gets smaller (see Figure 4).
 This explains the bell shape for rocket nozzles.
 In order for the hot gases to then speed up, the shape of the nozzle must expand (see Figure 5).

-Fun Fact: The weight of one solid rocket booster of the Space Shuttle (there are two total) is 1,252,000 pounds, including the propellant (http://www.atk.com/rocketmotors/rocketmotors_rsrm.asp).
+Fun Fact: The weight of one solid rocket booster of the space shuttle (it has two total) is 1,252,000 pounds, including the propellant! (source: http://www.atk.com/rocketmotors/rocketmotors_rsrm.asp).

 It is necessary to control a rocket in the atmosphere before it reaches space.
-We know that there are wings on airplanes, but usually there are smaller fins on the tail as well.
+We know that airplanes have wings, but they usually also have smaller fins on the tail as well.
 Why do you think that similar small fins are often seen on rockets?

 The trade-off between wing lift and drag is shown in Figure 6.
 If an object with wings has a constant thrust (like an airplane), it can stay aloft longer.
 The extra thrust counteracts the drag and keeps the wings generating lift.
 Now, look at the wing with no extra thrust.
 At first it seems better than a rocket with fins, but the wing creates a lot of drag; however, without the extra thrust to compensate, all the forward motion is lost, which decreases the lift and gravity quickly pulls it down!
 Small fins do not generate lift, but they more than make up for it by not adding much weight or drag.

 Since rockets fly through the air, another important point must be considered in addition to the rocket's center of gravity (CG): the center of pressure (CP).
 The CP is different from the CG in that it is the point about which the surface area of the rocket is equally balanced on both sides, not the weight.
 For a stable rocket, the CP should be behind the CG—meaning if the rocket is pointed upward, the CP should be below the CG.
 This can be accomplished by either adding fins near the back of the rocket (which increases surface area in the back and thus moving the CP back) or adding mass near the front of the rocket (which moves the CG up further towards the top).
 However, if the center of gravity and the center of pressure are at the exact same spot, the object rotates randomly in either direction at any time.
-Engineers must always decide where these two points should be located on the rocket, and in relation to each other, to design the best rocket possible.
+Engineers must always decide where to locate these two points on a rocket, and in relation to each other, in order to design the best rocket possible.

-As Spaceman Rohan and Spacewoman Tess' engineering team, you all now should understand how better to build Tess' rocket.
+As Spaceman Rohan and Spacewoman Tess' engineering team, you now better understand how to build Tess' rocket.
 You are also following in the footsteps of many engineering teams who have helped (and have been) explorers that continue to explore our world and beyond.